-As of June 30, 2021, we do not have any long-term debt obligations, capital lease obligations, operating lease obligations, purchase obligations or long-term liabilities.
+As of September 30, 2021, we do not have any other operating lease obligations, long-term debt obligations, capital lease obligations, purchase obligations or long-term liabilities.

 We enter into contracts in the normal course of business for contract research services, contract manufacturing services, professional services and other services and products for operating purposes.
 These contracts generally provide for termination after a notice period, and, therefore, are cancelable contracts and not included above.